 One more good book suggestion for the avid readers among you:

-, by Markus Zusak.
+The Book Thief, by Markus Zusak.
 I loved this story.
 All the way through it I thought about my German-born stepmother, who has recounted her own fascinating stories about running from bombs and spending hours in basement shelters.

 This afternoon I switched media and watched a movie that I also loved and recommend, one with the simple title of Bobby.
 It has a large cast of fine actors portraying hotel workers and guests whose stories converged when Robert F. Kennedy was assassinated in 1968.